 The Company holds investment in a wholly owned subsidiary Sonnedix Luxembourg Holdco 2 S.à r.l., incorporated in Luxembourg.
-Vela Energy S.L. (the parent company), incorporated in Spain, owns 99.99% shares of the Company and is controlled by New VE Holdco S.L., incorporate in Spain.
+Sonnedix Holdco Spain B.V. (the "parent company"), incorporated in The Netherlands, owns 99.99% shares of the Company.

-The Company has opted for an exemption conferred on it by the Article 1711-5 of the Luxembourg Company Law to draw up the consolidated financial statements, as the Group (the Company and its subsidiaries) is being consolidated in the financial statements of the entity Sonnedix España, S.L.U., which can be found at the registered office located at C/Principe de Vergara 108, 12th Floor, 28002 Madrid, Spain.
+The Company has opted for an exemption conferred on it by the Article 1711-5 of the Luxembourg Company Law to draw up the consolidated financial statements, as the Group (the Company and its subsidiaries) is being consolidated in the financial statements of the entity Sonnedix España, S.L.U. (the "Ultimate Parent", which can be found at the registered office located at C/Principe de Vergara 108, 12th Floor, 28002 Madrid, Spain.
 Accordingly, these financial statements are the separate financial statements of the Company.